How to Measure a Cross-Section

 Draw a line across an area to create a cross-section to view.
 Click again to finish the line.

-Resize the cross-section chart
+Resize or move the cross-section chart

 You can control the height of your cross-section chart and adjust your view as needed.
 Hover over the top of the chart, then drag it up and down to resize.